Ellasmere History, Family Crest & Coats of Arms

 Early History of the Ellasmere family

-Another 128 words (9 lines of text) covering the years 1455 and 1487 are included under the topic Early Ellasmere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellasmere research.
+Another 61 words (4 lines of text) covering the years 1455 and 1487 are included under the topic Early Ellasmere History in all our PDF Extended History products and printed products wherever possible.

 Ellasmere Spelling Variations